 Can I enter on the day?

-There may be a returns address printed on the bike mounted numbers.
-You can of course hand back to sign on at your last event.
 The team champs in February is a great place to do this.
+We will also late in the season advertise a postal address to return them too.
 We welcome all numbers to be returned as we are able to recycle them to keep costs down in future seasons.